Sergey-Rails/dev_site/contributing/issues.md

 **Failing**

+**Reopened**

+The issue has been reopened.
+This issue will be applied automatically by Spreebot whenever an issue is reopened in Github.

 ### Rejected

 Issues can be rejected for a variety of reasons.
 If your issue has been rejected you are encouraged to reopen it once you have addressed the reasons for rejection.